 both power rail models and one or more I/O signal models

+pin rails only

+die pads rails only

+buffer rails only

 Each terminal of an Interconnect Model is connected to a node and has a “voltage”.
 This, as stated, is imprecise.
 Voltage, by definition, is a potential difference between two points.
 It is common to probe and plot the potential difference between simulator nodes at a terminal and a simulator global reference node (e.g., SPICE ideal node “0”), the latter of which is often assumed and/or unstated.
 This is valid for non-power-aware simulations when the local reference (or return path) node is forced to a global reference by the simulator, or for “ground-referenced” power aware simulations that lump the effects of all rail interconnects together.
 However, this is not valid when the local reference nodes are “floating”.
 In this case it is important that the actual reference node for measurements at the I/O buffer is included as a terminal in the Interconnect Model.
 If this is not done, then the Interconnect Model will not correctly account for all return currents, particularly from capacitive elements.
 If an Interconnect Model does not contain a reference terminal, then the user of these models should be aware that using these models in power-aware simulations can potentially introduce errors in simulations.